Råbygda

-Råbygda (or historically: Gjølme) is a village in the municipality of Orkland in Trøndelag county, Norway.
+Råbygda (or historically: Gjølme) is a village in Orkland Municipality in Trøndelag county, Norway.
 The village is located on the western shore of the Orkla River, at the mouth of the river.
-The village lies about 3 km west of the town centre of Orkanger and about 16 km south of the village of Kjøra.
+The village lies about 3 km west of the centre of the town of Orkanger and about 16 km south of the village of Kjøra.
 There is a silicon carbide factory in the village.